What is the MORE Act?

-The bill is consolidated to decriminalize and deschedule cannabis in many forms that were previously based on the War on Drugs.
+This bill is consolidated to decriminalize and deschedule cannabis in many forms that were previously based on the War on Drugs.
 Certain cannabis offenses will be sent for expungement and other purposes of the bill will have an impact on the overall jurisdiction system.

 As part of the act of removal from the schedule of controlled substances, marijuana and tetrahydrocannabinols will no longer be part of the controlled substances.
 Removal from the schedule will take place not later than 180 days after the date of the enactment of this Act.

-How the Bill Will Affect Cannabis Businesses
+How the MORE Act Will Affect Cannabis Businesses

 The overall demographic data will include:

-• Certifications and licenses
+- Certifications and licenses

-• Disability status
+- Disability status

-• Family and marital status
+- Family and marital status

-• School enrollment
+- School enrollment

-• Veteran status
+- Veteran status

-• Educational attainment
+- Educational attainment

-By collecting the mentioned data, the official legislation bodies will be able to know which segments in the Act will have the best impact in the cannabis business.
+By collecting the mentioned data, the official legislative bodies will be able to know which segments in the Act will have the best impact in the cannabis business.
 Providing such data will decide how and where the official regulations can be applied.

 How the Act Will End the War on Drugs?